muhammadshiraz/react-oxhain-app/README.md

 To run this project locally, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/muhammadshiraz/react-oxhain-app.git`.
-2. Navigate to the project directory using `cd react-blockchain-oxhain-app`.
+2. Navigate to the project directory using `cd react-oxhain-app`.
 3. Install the necessary dependencies for both the frontend and backend:

 ```bash